 Community Health & Village Health Promoters

-The Hospital has trained a Village Health Promoter like Moses for every one of the 200 villages in the Bwindi area.
-Each month VHP’s are trained in a different activity, and they conduct teaching and screening in the community on behalf of the Hospital.
-To prevent malnutrition they teach every household how to grow and cook a balanced diet, and we give them a list of all the children in their village and teach them to check them every three months for signs of malnutrition, referring children to the Hospital if necessary.
-For each of our priority areas we have simple interventions:
+The Hospital has trained a Village Health Team (VHT) member in the 101 villages in the Bwindi area.
+Every 6 month VHT’s are trained in a different activity, and they conduct teaching and screening in the community on behalf of the Hospital.
+To prevent malnutrition they teach every household how to grow and cook a balanced diet, and we give them a list of all the children in their village and teach them to check them every three months for signs of malnutrition, referring children, mothers and other patients to the Hospital if necessary

 Nutrition teaching sessions and malnutrition screening

 Screening and referral to Hospital